docentDavid/front-end-development/README.md

 - Take a look at the initial HTML website
 - Create a default Next.js project (with TypeScript & Tailwind)
-- Browse therough the folders and pages and explain what they do
+- Take a tour of the folders and pages, and define the purpose for each one
-- Create a Next.js version of the initials HTML website
+- Create a Next.js version of the initial HTML website
-- Create components
+- Create components for a Header and Footer
-- Create a favicon and alter default info
+- Create a favicon and alter default metadata

 ------------------------------------------------------------------------